pycontw/pycon-etl/docs/DEPLOYMENT.md

 2. Pull the latest codebase to this server: `git pull`

-3. Add credentials to the `.env` file (only needs to be done once).
+3. Add credentials to the `.env.production` file (only needs to be done once).

 4. Start the services: